timescale/docs/timescaledb/how-to-guides/tobs/using-tobs.md

 Advanced configuration
 Documentation about Helm configuration can be found in the Helm chart directory.
 Custom values.yml files can be used with the tobs helm install -f values.yml command.

+## Use tobs to test your cluster
 Testing
 Dependencies: kubectl, kind

 A testing suite is included in the tests folder.
 The testing suite can be run by ./e2e-tests.sh this script will create a kind cluster, execute the test suite, and delete the kind cluster.

+## Use tobs with Grafana
+Getting started by viewing your metrics in Grafana
+To see your Grafana dashboards after installation run

+tobs grafana get-password
+tobs grafana port-forward
+Then, point your browser to http://127.0.0.1:8080/ and login with the admin username.

+[tobs-install]: /how-to-guides/tobs/install-tobs/
+[tobs-helm]: /how-to-guides/tobs/helm-charts-tobs/